Top Pick for

-The Victorian State Government, recommends that non-healthcare workers should wear washable cloth masks and disposable surgical masks.
+The Victorian State Government, recommends that non-healthcare workers should wear washable cloth masks.
 Brett Sutton, the Victorian Chief Health Officer, has provided guidance on wearing 3-layer cloth masks.

-When you're comparing the best face masks, consider the following factors:
+When you're comparing face masks, consider the following factors:

 Organic materials such as cotton are more breathable than some synthetics, but offer lower filtration.
 If you opt for a cotton mask, look for one with more than one layer.